Craft.io allows you to set up two-way synchronization with GitHub.

-In the next step, you can choose to sync your Craft.io product with one or more GitHub repositories.
+In the next step, you can choose to sync your Craft.io Workspace with one or more GitHub repositories.

 For each GitHub repository, you will need to assign a Craft.io label tag.
 You can create a new label, or select from the list of existing labels.

-Craft.io Stories will be synced to a GitHub repository according to their label.
+Craft.io items will be synced to a GitHub repository according to their label.

-Note: In a multi-repository configuration, every story in Craft.io must have a label assigned to it.
-A story without a relevant label will not be synced.
+Note: In a multi-repository configuration, every item in Craft.io must have a label assigned to it.
+An item without a relevant label will not be synced.

 Additional Integration Settings